CS

 Feature Showdown

-The Peugeot e-308 stands out with Apple CarPlay, head-up display and power tailgate that you will not find on the CUPRA Born.
+The Peugeot e-308 stands out with Apple CarPlay, head-up display, power tailgate and Focal audio that you will not find on the CUPRA Born.
 The CUPRA Born counters with wireless Apple CarPlay/Android Auto and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain